 First is the covenant with Abraham.
 Second is the covenant made with Israel, commonly known as the Old Covenant, and third is the one commonly called, even within the Bible itself, a new and better covenant.
 Those three really impact on our lives, on our relationship with God.

 A covenant, using the terms simplest definition, is nothing more than a formal agreement between parties to accomplish a goal together.
-And they are commonly used in business transactions throughout the world for stating, and therefore guiding the specific obligations off each party involved in the covenants purpose.
-Covenants are the primary way in which the Bible formally assigns overall responsibilities in relationship between God and His people and, to a very limited extent, they also serve to guide humanity generally, so that mankind has a big basic awareness of its obligations to the Creator, even though they do not know much in the way of the details of it.
+They are commonly used in business transactions throughout the world for stating, and therefore guiding the specific obligations of each party involved in the covenant's purpose.
+Covenants are the primary way in which the Bible formally assigns overall responsibilities in the relationship between God and His people and, to a very limited extent, they also serve to guide humanity generally, so that mankind has a big basic awareness of its obligations to the Creator, even though they do not know much in the way of the details of it.
 It is guiding to them to a limited extent.

 Now for converted church members, having clearly assigned and defined responsibilities within a covenant is a great advantage because then there is no doubt as to what our obligations are to God and to fellow man to accomplish the purpose that we have been called to and guided to join forces together to achieve.
 Even without a formal covenant perhaps one would not even be necessary if we would follow God by keeping His commandments even as He does.

-The first basic requirement is that no covenant with God excludes this absolute obligations.
+The first basic requirement is that no covenant with God excludes this absolute obligation.
 Covenants with God always require that we keep His commandments.
 That is attached to every covenant with Him.
-Now whether they are literally stated, matters not.
-That is, the commandments are literally stated or the the obligation to keep those commandments—whether it is literally stated.
+Now whether they are literally stated matters not.
+That is, the commandments are literally stated or the obligation to keep those commandments is literally stated.
 So whether they are literally stated, it matters not, because God's overall purpose is to create character and stop sin regardless of what covenant is in effect at the time.